 Finding the answers to these questions will help you create your brand.

 2. Set Up Your Twitch Profile

 Whether you use Twitch, Facebook Gaming, YouTube, or another streaming service, set up your personal profile by adding graphics, logos, brief biography about yourself, and what you plan to do with your channel.
 These channel details are both great for branding and useful in explaining to your potential audience who you are.

 As you write your information, take care that it is easy to read and has good spelling and grammar.
-If this intimidates you, download the free program Grammarly to ensure that you put your best foot forward.
+Use attactive Twitch panels to separte the content into easy to read information.